mhmjalali/react-mui-data-table/README.md

-# DataTable Component Documentation (RMS Project)
+# DataTable Component Documentation

-This document outlines the usage and structure for the `<DataTable />` component in the RMS project.
+This document outlines the usage and structure for the `<DataTable />` component.
 Follow these guidelines to integrate and configure DataTables on your pages.

 ## Table of Contents